delicue/module-app/README.md

 ## How to Run Application

-First, ensure you have PHP 8.5 installed
+First, ensure you have PHP 8.x, Composer, and Node installed. run `composer install` and `npm install` to install necessary packages.
 Use the command `php serve` to run it in your local browser.
 By default, it is located at `https://localhost:3000`.
 Alternatively, this can be run in Laravel Herd using the command `herd open` from this directory.
 Ensure Herd is installed before running command.